PratikWayase/bus_reservation_springboot-/README.md

 # Bus Ticket Booking App (Spring Boot)

-This repository contains the server-side implementation of the Bus Ticket Booking App.
-The app is developed using Spring Boot, which provides a robust and efficient framework for building backend applications.
-The server-side code works in conjunction with the Flutter frontend code to enable bus ticket booking functionalities.

 ## Features

-The Bus Ticket Booking App built with Spring Boot offers the following features:

 - User Features:
   - Search for bus routes based on the source and destination.